Lufthansa Flight 2904: Aircraft systems

 To ensure that the thrust-reverse system and the spoilers are only activated in a landing situation, the software has to be sure the aeroplane is on the ground even if the systems are selected mid-air.
 The spoilers are only activated if there is at least 6.3 tons on each main landing gear strut or if the wheels of the plane are turning faster than 72 kn.

 The thrust reversers are only activated if the first condition is true.
 There is no way for the pilots to override the software decision and activate either system manually.

-In the case of the Warsaw accident, neither of the first two conditions was fulfilled, so the most effective braking system was not activated.
+In the case of the Warsaw accident, neither condition was fulfilled, so the most effective braking system was not activated.
 Because the plane landed inclined (to counteract the anticipated crosswind), the required pressure of 12 combined tons on both landing gears necessary to trigger the sensor was not reached.
 The plane's wheels did not reach the minimum rotation speed because of a hydroplaning effect on the wet runway.

 Only when the left landing gear touched the runway did the automatic aircraft systems allow the ground spoilers and engine thrust reversers to operate.
 Because of the braking distances in the heavy rain, the aircraft could not stop before the end of the runway.
 The computer did not actually recognize that the aircraft had landed until it was already 125 meters beyond the halfway point of Runway 11.

 Passengers and crew

 As a result of the impact, a fire broke out and penetrated into the cabin, killing one of the passengers.

-The co-pilot also died as a result of the collision.
+The training captain in the co-pilot's seat was also killed in the crash.
 A total of 51 people were seriously injured (including two crew members), and five were slightly injured.